farahanasuhaimi/React-Course-with-DevEd/README.md

     // Setting the state from "Stranger"
     const [name, setName] = useState("Stranger");

-    // Create the function
-    const sayHelloHandler = (e) => {
+    // Create the function to change the state to "New User" const sayHelloHandler = (e) => {
-      setName = "new User";
+      setName = "New User";
     };
     return (
       <div>